 If you require an accommodation to participate in this WOU activity, please contact us at firstname.lastname@example.org prior to registering for the course.

 Tuition is funded by a grant from ODOT Transportation Safety Division for Oregon residents and out of state residents with verified employment by an approved Oregon Driver Education Provider.
-Participants are responsible for paying their own materials and criminal history check fee for a total cost of $115.
-Those who are not residents of Oregon may still take the training, but must pay the full tuition of $1,650.
+Participants are responsible for paying a total cost of $145 which will cover:

 Please see additional information at the bottom of this page regarding successful course completion, deadlines and re-take policy, incompletes, refund policy, and student records policy.

 For additional questions, please email us at email@example.com or contact us by phone at (503) 838-9237.

 Students will have a single opportunity to re-take a phase exam, given the following restrictions.

 Through a grant from ODOT, non-credit course tuition is provided for an individual to take the training one time.
 If an individual fails the training series and wishes to retake it, she/he will be required to pay the full registration fee ($1,680) minus the materials fee ($145) for a total of $1,535.

 Students who are unable to submit their assignments or complete course work as scheduled may request an Incomplete in the course.
 If an individual fails to complete she/he may formally request an "Instruction Series Extension" from WOU.
 If approved, the student may pick up their studies at a later course (within one year from original course) without re-taking the entire course.

 To cancel a registration and receive a refund of material fees paid, a cancellation notice must be e-mailed to firstname.lastname@example.org prior to the first class meeting.